julien6387/supvisors/docs/dashboard.rst

     * yellow-to-green gradient for ``STARTING`` ;
     * green-to-yellow gradient for ``STOPPING`` ;
     * green for ``RUNNING``.

+The application is blinking when it is part of the starting or stopping jobs managed by the local |Supvisors| instance.

 An additional red light is displayed in the event where a failure has been raised on the application.
 All hyperlinks are active.
 The browser is redirected to the corresponding `Application page`_ on the local Web Server.